Viewing offline content

 Joe Mariani

-Joe is a research manager with Deloitte’s Center for Government Insights.
+Joe Mariani is a senior research manager with Deloitte’s Center for Government Insights.
 His research focuses on innovation and technology adoption for both national security organizations and commercial businesses.
 His previous work includes experience as a consultant to the defense and intelligence industries, high school science teacher, and Marine Corps intelligence officer.

 • jmariani@deloitte.com